SegersIan/knowledge-base/coaching/index.md

 * **Dont get overwhelmed**: By making others selfsufficient, you get more time again and less workload.
 * **Become More Connected**: You will be more connected to work that matters again and also with the poeople you have coached.

+### 3P Method

-### Tips
+### Tips/Insights

-* Don't give advice.
+* **Don't offer** advice, answers or a solution.
-* Ask 1 question at a time, and then be quit while waiting for the answer.
+* **Ask 1 question** at a time, and then be quit while waiting for the answer.
+* **"Coaching For Development" vs "Coaching For Performance"**
+  * **Coaching For Performance**: Addressing a specific challenge/problem.
+  * **Coaching For Development**: Foussing to the person who is dealing with the challenge/problem.
+* **3P Method**: Choose what to focus on in a coaching session.
+Which aspect of the challenge/problem might be at the heart of the problem?
+  * *Projects*: What is being worked on.
+  * *People*: The relationship and your role in it.
+  * *Patterns*: Behaviour or ways of working.
+  * You can say "There are these 3 facets we can look at... <explain> ...
+Where should we start?" and then you can pull in the different facets as you go.

 ## Resources